coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 You also need to provide the `Language` key.
 Create a `Page Language` variable and assign its value with the method of your choice.

-You can also provide additional metadata, filled from other variable.
+You can also provide additional metadata, filled from other variables.
 In this case, I wanted to track whether the user was a returning customer when it clicked the link, so I added the `isReturningCustomer` key and assigned its value to a variable.
 For it to appear in Coveo Cloud, I had to create a custom dimension on the `isReturningCustomer` custom event metadata.

 ![Coveo Cloud Custom Dimension]({{"/images/posts/googletagmanager-template/coveo-cloud-custom-dimensions.png" | relative_url }})